 Ultimate Credit Membership.
 Includes unlimited access to all three bureaus’ scores and reports.
 All other features, including My-Rewards, are identical to lower membership tiers.

 It’s very hard to overstate the importance of your personal credit.
-At the same time, it’s not the end of the world if your credit score isn’t exactly where you want it to be at the moment.
+It’s not the end of the world if your credit score isn’t exactly where you want it to be!

-With such an incredible range of online credit-tracking resources, it’s easy to monitor your credit and learn how to improve it.
-Tracking your credit is also a great way to boost your financial self-confidence – every incremental credit score improvement due to a timely payment or reduction in credit utilization is a minor cause for celebration.
+With such an incredible range of online credit-tracking resources, it’s easy to monitor your credit.
+You’ll immediately learn how to improve it in doing so.
+Tracking your credit is also a great way to boost your financial self-confidence.
+Every incremental credit score improvement due to a timely payment/reduction in credit utilization is cause for celebration.
 Who knew tracking your credit could be so fun?